 Dr Ang Kai Kok is a caring and approachable general practitioner (GP).
-He is the junior associate of Zenith Medical Clinic (Punggol West).
+He is a partner in Zenith Medical Clinic (Punggol West).
 He advocates health education and strives to guide the patients in Punggol in making personalized care plans based on strong scientific evidence.

-His professional qualification is Bachelor of Medicine and Bachelor of Surgery (MBBS) Singapore.
-He is currently pursuing Graduate Diploma In Family Medicine (GDFM).
+His professional qualification is Bachelor of Medicine and Bachelor of Surgery (MBBS) Singapore and the Graduate Diploma In Family Medicine (GDFM).